sarves/docs/_ta/index.md

-obl:tmod: NST (time) is marked obl:pmod: NST (place) is marked obl:abl: obl:soc
+obl:tmod: NST (time) is marked obl:pmod: NST (place) is marked obl:abl:
-obl:com: marked with animate nouns obl:agent: marked in passive construction for the doer of the action obl:inst:  marked for nouns that act as instrument of the action obl:loc: marked for nouns of place with locative marker obl:ben: marked for nouns that get benifited from the action obl:cmpr: marked for nouns of comparison obl:arg: marked for Wh-words in argument position
 ---

 * Tamil is an agglutinating language and other spatiotemporal are analysed as postpositions.